PaperStrike/Pjax/README.md

 ### `switchDOM(url, [overrideOptions])`

 This method accepts the URL string of the target document, set up the fetch timeout, and sends the request with Pjax headers.
-It also takes the responsibility of firing Pjax related events and update Pjax location status.
+It also takes the responsibility of firing Pjax related events and updates Pjax location status.

 It returns a promise that resolves with an object of the following properties:

-- `focusCleared` (Boolean): Indicate that if the focus element of the document has cleared during the switch.
+- `focusCleared` (Boolean): Indicate that if the focus element of the document has cleared.
-- `outcomes` (Array): An array of each switch callback's return value.
-If the callback returns a promise, then the fulfilled value.
+- `outcomes` (Array): An array of each switch callback's return or fulfilled (for promise) value.

 If you want to fetch and process the data on your own, override the implementation while keeping: